 Here’s everything you need to know about setting and maintaining nutritional goals in the new year.

-Setting and Maintaining Your New Year’s Nutrition Goals
+Setting and Maintaining Nutrition Goals

 1. Goal Setting

-As such, it’s generally best to avoid looking for one-size-fits-all diets.
-If you pick a diet that isn’t best for your body and your goals, you’ll have a hard time sticking to it and won’t maximize the health benefits of adopting a new diet.
+As such, it’s best to avoid looking for one-size-fits-all diets.
+If you pick a plan that isn’t best for you and your goals, you may have difficulty sticking to it.
+This certainly won’t maximize the health benefits of adopting a new diet.

 Unrealistic goals, meanwhile, are tantamount to self-sabotage.
-Once you set and fail to live up to an unrealistic set of goals, you’ll likely lose your motivation and stop trying to change your habits altogether.
+If you set and fail to live up to an unrealistic set of goals, you’ll likely lose your motivation and stop trying to change your habits altogether.
 In addition to being somewhat personalized, your goals should be as specific as possible and reasonably achievable.

 2. How To Stick To Your Goals